 Auckland is EXPENSIVE!
 So why then is it mentioned in this list of budget travel destinations?

 Here’s why: New Zealand offers working holiday visas to Malaysian citizens who are keen to explore the country but don’t have too much money to splurge.
 The visa allows you to undertake odd jobs at coffee shops and hostels, as well as labour jobs on farms.
 That means you can earn money while you explore the North and South islands and take in what many agree are among the world’s most stunning landscapes.

-Return air fare from Kuala Lumpur to Auckland: Starts from MYR2,000/ person
+Return air fare from Kuala Lumpur to Auckland: From RM2000 per person

 Best time to visit: February to May

 7. Cairo, Egypt

 Amidst the political unrest, many have forgotten that Egypt is the birthplace of human civilisation and that reason alone is good enough to add Cairo to your bucket list.
 From ruins to pyramids, ornate mosques to night markets and camel rides, there’s plenty to explore and experience.

 If you plan well, hostels and hotels in Cairo can be booked at surprisingly low rates.
 Also, bargaining is big, which means you can stretch your tourist dollar quite well.
 Where food is concerned, there is nothing quite as flavourful as Middle-Eastern cuisine and you will find rows of street stalls selling kebabs (grilled meat), shawarmas (rotisserie meat), kushari (rice, macaroni and lentils), and mahshi (stuffed grape leaves).
 You can satisfy your palate without burning a hole in your pocket.